-Also, please note that attendance in lab is mandatory!
-Each unexcused lab absence will result in the loss of the 10 points as the students are required to have their lab instructors sign off on lab work that must be completed during each lab!
+LAB ATTENDANCE: Please note that attendance in lab is mandatory!
+Lab absences will result in the loss of the 10 points for each incidence as students are required to have their lab instructor sign off on lab work that must be completed during each lab!

 Required Writing Assignment: As part of the writing-across-the-major program, all students in this course are required to complete a writing assignment.
 Accordingly, up to 15 points of extra credit may be awarded for completing this assignment, but remember, if the writing assignment is not turned in personally to your lecture instructor by the time and date specified in the course syllabus, 15 points will be subtracted from your total number of course points!